Full Eigenstate Thermalization in Integrable Spin Systems

-where $\sigma_{i}^{a}$ is a Pauli matrix at site $i$ along the direction $a= x, y, z$.
+where $\sigma_{i}^{a}$ $a \in \{x,y,z\}$ denotes a Pauli matrix at site $i$ with $a \in \{x, y, z\}$.
 With open boundary condition, considered here, the model has space reflection symmetry.
-For our study we consider the integrable regime parameters as: $J= 1, h_{x}= -1, h_{z}= 0.005$ and also provide results of chaotic case, with parameters: $J= 1, h_{x}= -1.05, h_{z}= 0.5$(also see \cite{Pappalardi:2023nsj} where chaotic case is already studied and also \cite{supp} for further supporting results on chaotic case).
+In our study we consider the integrable regime parameters as: $J= 1$, $h_{x}= -1$, $h_{z}= 0$ and also provide results of chaotic case, with parameters: $J= 1$, $h_{x}= -1.05$, $h_{z}= 0.5$ (see \cite{Pappalardi:2023nsj} and also \cite{supp}).
 We focus on the following traceless local operator in the bulk